Titan Plus Core Mattress Review (2025)

 You’ll receive a refund if you return your mattress within the trial period, but after a 30-day “break-in” period.
 A removal fee of $99 will be deducted from your refund.

-At Mattress Clarity, we put beds through the whole testing rigamarole according to our methodology.
-From pressure relief to cooling, we perform objective and subjective tests in order to calculate sleep performance scores and see who will enjoy a mattress best.
+At Mattress Clarity, we put beds through an in-depth testing process based on our methodology.
+From pressure relief to cooling, we perform objective and subjective tests to calculate sleep performance scores and determine who will enjoy a mattress most.

 Poor